-The Company completed one, one and two business acquisitions during the years ended September 30, 2016, 2015 and 2014, respectively.
-These other business acquisitions did not meet the quantitative thresholds to require pro forma disclosures of operating results, either individually or in the aggregate, based on the Company's consolidated assets, investments and net income.
-The Company also obtained control of an unconsolidated joint venture that resulted in its consolidation during the year ended September 30, 2014, as further discussed in Note 6.
+In addition to URS, the Company completed two, one and one business acquisitions during the years ended September 30, 2017, 2016 and 2015, respectively.
+These other business acquisitions did not meet the quantitative thresholds to require separate disclosures based on the Company's consolidated assets, investments and net income.